Highway 11

 showed.
 A smaller boy wearing a white shirt and shorts stepped into the

 doorway.
-The little girl came last: a two year old in a flour sack dress also
+The little girl came last: a two year old in another flour sack dress also

 stuck out her tongue and disappeared.
 Those kids lined up on the porch: a